msales/kage/README.md

 and using uppercase changing - to _, e.g. ```--log-level``` becomes ```KAGE_LOG_LEVEL```.
 Where multiple command line flags are allowed, environment variable values should be separated by a new line character.

+## HTTP Endpoints

+Kage has an optional http server that can be enabled with the ```--addr``` configuration.
+This allows health checking as well as fetching broker and consumer group information.
+The endpoints are as follows:

+#### GET /health

+Gets the current health status ok Kage.

+#### GET /topics

+Get a topic offset information in json format.

+#### GET /consumers

+Get a consumer group offset information in json format.

+#### GET /consumers/<group>

+Get a consumer group offset information for the specified consumer group in json format, or will return with a 404 status code.

 ## Contributors

 We're supposed to tell you how to contribute to kage here.